nyan222/roman_empire_zoomcamp/README.md

 Remember about vpn if you face difficulties.

-Next, run [terraform validate](https://www.terraform.io/docs/commands/validate.html) to validate Terraform configuration files on the local machine.
+Next, run [terraform validate](https://www.terraform.io/docs/commands/validate.html) to validate Terraform configuration files on the local machine:

 ``` bash
 terraform validate
 ```

-You should see this.
+You should see this:

 ```bash
 Success!
 The configuration is valid.
 ```

-Next, run [terraform plan](https://developer.hashicorp.com/terraform/cli/commands/plan) to validate that Terraform configuration files from a remote services perspective.
+Next, run [terraform plan](https://developer.hashicorp.com/terraform/cli/commands/plan) to validate that Terraform configuration files from a remote services perspective:

 ``` bash
 terraform plan